 Frequently Asked Questions

-- The travel time to the projects that are situated to the north and south of Chiang Mai city is between 1.5-2 hours.
+- The travel time to the projects that are situated to the north and south of Chiang Mai city is about 1.5 hours.

 - Most projects have between 2 – 6 elephants with the exception of the Elephant Homestay Khun Chai Tong in Surin which can have up to 20 elephants.

-The group size for single & half day tours at our ‘Saddle Off’ projects is limited to a maximum of 12 guests, with the exception of Elephant Freedom & Elephant Trails, which may have up to 24 guests.
+The group size for single & half day tours at our ‘Saddle Off’ projects is limited to a maximum of 12 guests, with the exception of Elephant Trails, which can have up to 18 guests and Elephant Freedom which may have up to 24 guests.
 We aim for there to be no more than 3-4 people per elephant.
 At projects offering volunteering, where there are larger herds of elephants, the number of guests may be higher.

 - Yes, as long as you are staying relatively close to Chiang Mai city we will pick you up in a minivan from your hotel or guesthouse and transport you back there at the end of your tour.
 If you are staying out of town (outside the middle ring-road) additional charges apply.
 Please advise us on your reservation form.
 For volunteer projects located in Surin, please see details specific to your project.

 Adults and children over 12 years pay full price.
 Children aged 2-12 are charged at half price.
 Infants under the age of 2 are free for projects that are suitable for all ages, provided that they do not occupy a seat in the minivan.
 This is covered under the Booking Policy.

 - Generally, singe day ‘Saddle Off’ projects allow guests to bring one day pack, and volunteer projects allow one standard check-in sized backpack / suitcase & one day pack per person.
 Please see individual project descriptions for further details.

 All of our ethical elephant tours will still go ahead if it is raining.
-Elephants love the rain and ponchos / umbrellas will be provided in the event that it is raining on the day of your tour.
+Elephants love the rain and ponchos, umbrellas and rubber boots will be provided in the event that it is raining on the day of your tour.